asensio-lab/albany-housing-analytics/README.md

 Albany Housing Analytics
 # This code processes data and information for the Georgia Tech Albany Hub research project.
 This is the main repository for data analysis and scientific replication.

+## Note for replication
+In the early stages of this project, some raw data was missing (In particular, we did not have data from the month of May for 2012, 2013, 2014, and 2015).
+We received this data after the addresses had been geocoded and the junction table was made.
+To replicate the database files exactly, leave these months out when running retrieve_unique_addresses.ipynb.
 ## Weather
 Download the raw LCD data from NOAA following instructions in extended documentation. <br>
 Run preprocessing/weather/weather.py on this LCD Data.